skooter500/DT228-OOP/Labs/index.md

 Get the TuneMatcherDB project from the workspace on git and import it into Eclipse.
 This project has:

 - The DSP stuff we have been working on
-- The JSBC stuff we have been working on
+- The JDBC stuff we have been working on
 - The Levenstein distance algorithm
 - The 2D Matrix class